 Since March 2016, a facilities planning committee has been meeting to examine how to ensure SCS school facilities can continue to meet 21st century learning needs.
 The committee’s membership includes local community members and civic leaders, architectural and construction experts, first responders, parents and family members, SCS school board members, district administrators, faculty and staff.
 New members are welcome.
 Contact the superintendent’s office if you are interested in participating.

 The district is awaiting approval of the next phase of the capital project by the State Education Department.
-Once that approval is received, the bidding process will begin, hopefully before the end of the year.
+Once that approval is received, the bidding process will begin.

 Security improvements to the elementary, high school and district office areas include a new badge and visitor identification system.
 All visitors entering main offices are asked for a government ID (driver’s license or permit, military ID, etc.) to insert into the badge system.